2021 Laotian parliamentary election: Electoral system

-The 149 members of the National Assembly were elected for five-year terms from 18 multi-member constituencies with between five and nineteen seats using the multiple non-transferable vote system.
+The 164 members of the National Assembly were elected for five-year terms from 18 multi-member constituencies with between five and nineteen seats using the multiple non-transferable vote system.
 Candidates needed to gain the support of a local authority or a mass organisation to run for office.
 In each constituency, voters voted for a list with as many candidates as there were seats to be filled, and the list with the most votes winning all of its seats.
 The seat distribution dependent on population; each province had a minimum of five seats, with one additional seat for every 50,000 inhabitants starting at 250,000 inhabitants, up to a maximum of 19 seats.

 In excess of 7,200 polling stations were used, with overseas voting possible in forty other countries.

 Campaign

-A total of 224 candidate contested the National Assembly elections, with 788 candidate competing for the 492 Provincial People's Councils seats.
+A total of 224 candidates contested the National Assembly elections, with 788 candidates competing for the 492 Provincial People's Councils seats.
 Younger, as well as middle-aged candidates, made up a larger percentage of the candidates than usual, as a result of a push from the Laotian government for younger people to get involved in politics.